andreysaf/nodejs-convert-file-server/README.md

 ## Installation

-Clone the repo and run
+Clone the repo and run:

 `npm start`

 The server will be listening on port 9000. `http://localhost:9000`

+## Test

+To test the proper functionality of the file server, you can run:

+`npm test`

 ## API Calls